PaddlePaddle/Anakin/docker/README.md

 ## Requirement

 > 1. You should install docker in you local os.
-> 2. Please use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)  run all GPU docker images.
+> 2. Please use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)  build and run all GPU docker images.

 ## Usage